 As the conversation continued I jumped up to take some photos around the Sub-Branch.
 I found myself drawn to an item on the wall.
 It was the Australian Commonwealth Military Forces badge but this was a huge replica of it.

-At the very centre of the main dining room wall it commanded attention.
-Right on cue David must have read my mind.
+At the very centre of the main dining room wall, it commanded attention.
+Right on cue, David must have read my mind.

 “There’s a story to this,” he says.

 “That was actually made for the Perth Royal Show State District Displays.
-The Great Southern were going to use it last year.
+The Great Southern was going to use it last year.
 Their theme for the display was the ANZAC’s leaving from Albany.
 So they made it up and it was designed but they couldn’t get permission to use it.

 “So we inherited it and it fills that space well.”